 by Dave Pratt

-In May of 1995, I began studying Shiatsu, Massage and other forms of bodywork after a well-timed foot cramp re-directed my life.
-I was mid-step in a tai-chi class, and a sudden, biting pain in my right arch introduced me to two fellow classmates who happened to be students of oriental medicine.
-As one of my new friends pressed his thumb against an acupuncture point on the top of my foot, the cramp released, and I had a big “Ah-HAH!”
+In May of 1995, I began studying Shiatsu, Massage Therapy and other forms of bodywork after a well-timed foot cramp.
+I was mid-step in a tai-chi class, and a sudden, biting pain in my right arch introduced me to two classmates who happened to be students of oriental medicine.
+As one of my new friends pressed an acupuncture point on the top of my foot, the cramp released, and I had a big “Ah-HAH!”
 I immediately wanted to learn everything I could about these hands-on arts and their potential to support balance and healing.

 With boundless enthusiasm, I read, practiced and sought out experienced teachers of a variety of healing modalities.
 I couldn’t get enough!
 I decided to enroll at the National Institute of Massotherapy, (then in Copley, Ohio) the following year and was grateful that I did.
 One of the key reasons I chose N.I.M. was that at the time, the school offered numerous workshops beyond what was required to prepare for the state medical boards.
 We were immersed in a thorough and intensive program called Somatic Release in Clinical Massage, which taught different approaches for releasing myofascia, the connective tissue wrapping that winds through us all like a tough and amazing web.
 I dove wholeheartedly into the study of anatomy and physiology and saw how much there was to learn.
 There were many weekends of Shiatsu training, learning about meridians and acupuncture points, Visceral Manipulation and less well-known forms of bodywork like Polarity, reflexive techniques, and Orthobionomy, (also known as positional release) a gentle method of supporting the body to let go of ingrained trauma and holding patterns simply by carefully moving the affected area to new position.
 I could go on and on about how rich and enlivening that period was.